-An artery with its origin in the brachial artery, with branches to the radial recurrent, dorsal metacarpal, and dorsal digital arteries, the principal artery of the thumb, the palmar metacarpal, and muscular, and carpal arteries.
+An artery with its origin in the brachial artery and with branches to the radial recurrent, dorsal metacarpal, and dorsal digital arteries, the principal artery of the thumb, the palmar metacarpal, and muscular and carpal arteries.

 Radial index artery.

 What is lost when a language goes extinct?Are some languages able to express certain ideas better than others?
 Are there concepts that exist in particular languages and nowhere else?
 As more and more languages become extinct, linguists are realizing that they contain a type of knowledge beyond simply a different set of words and grammar.
 In the next fifty years, linguists believe that 3,500 languages will go extinct.
 As globalization has linked markets and communities, …

 A Long List of Affixes: Suffixes, Prefixes, and Combining FormsSuffixes -able, -ible, -ile: (form adjs) able to, fit to, worthy, capable; apt to; subject to being ~-ed -ac: one affect with -ac, -al, -ane, -ar, -ary, -ch, -ese, -ic, -ical, -id, -ile, -ine, -ish, -ory: like, of, pertaining to; characterized by -aceae: families of plants -aceous, -ous: resemblance to a substance; full of -acy, -age, -ance, -ancy, -asm, -dom, -ence, -ency, -hood, -ism, -ity, -ment, -mony, -ness, -ry, -ship, …

 - radial drilling machine,

 - radial engine,

 - radial extensor muscle of wrist,

 The American Heritage® Stedman's Medical Dictionary Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.